mr-islam/habits/README.md

 ## New Plans
 ### Core
+- [ ] Add filters for the habits (archived or not, not done today or not)
+- [ ] move completed habits to bottom
 - [ ] Add tests
 - [ ] fix the errors when running the dev build
 - [ ] Support landscape with extra days displayed (or maybe make the number of day a dynamic thing based on screen size)
-- [ ] Gentle haptic feedback for check, and another for uncheck
-- [ ] Add filters for the habits (archived or not, not done today or not)
-- [ ] move completed habits to bottom
 - [ ] upload to app store
 - [ ] import and export habit data